BattletechModders/IRTweaks/README.md

 * **BulkScrapping**: Allows players to scrap all chassis of a given weight from the storage screen at once.
 Hold Alt and click one of the weight filters at the top of the storage screen to scrap everything in that category.
 * **CalledShotTweaks**: The modifier for called shots (aka offensive push) is driven by the pilot's tactics skill, ability, and pilot tags.
 It can also be influenced by gear.
 Options allow disabling the ability to called shot
 * **CombatLog**: Provides an in-game log that captures text from floaties and preserves them in a readable format.
+* **CTDestructInjuryFix**: Re-enables CT destruction causing Maximum pilot injuries, forcing them to win a roll against `SimGameConstants.Pilot.IncapacitatedDeathChance` to survive at end of contract.
 * **DisableCampaign**: Disables the HBS campaign button, to prevent errors with various mod packs.
 * **DisableCombatRestarts**: Mission restarts lead to corruption at the salvage screen in vanilla, and especially in a modded game.
 This disables the UI selection that allows in-combat saves to be made.
 * **DisableCombatSaves**: Combat saves are prone to errors during vanilla gameplay, but especially so during modded gameplay.
 This disables the UI selection that allows in-combat saves to be made.